Most cases of lung cancer are caused by smoking, although people who have never smoked can also develop the condition.

 - chewing tobacco

-Smoking cannabis has also been linked to an increased risk of lung cancer.
-Most cannabis smokers mix cannabis with tobacco.
+Smoking cannabis may also increase the risk of developing lung cancer.
+Most people who smoke cannabis mix it with tobacco.
 While they tend to smoke less tobacco than people who smoke regular cigarettes, they usually inhale more deeply and hold the smoke in their lungs for longer.

 Radon is a natural radioactive gas that comes from tiny amounts of uranium present in all rocks and soils.
 It can sometimes be found in buildings.

-If radon is breathed in, it can damage your lungs, particularly if you're a smoker.
+If radon is breathed in, it can damage your lungs, particularly if you smoke.
 Radon gas causes a small number of lung cancer deaths in England.

 Occupational exposure and pollution